Precision tests of bulk entanglement: $AdS_3$ vectors: Introduction

 with $l = m -1$.
 Using the FLM formula, we obtain

-This again precisely agrees with the CFT result.
+This, again, precisely agrees with the CFT result.

 The paper is organized as follows.
-In section \ref{cftsection}, we review the CFT results of \cite{Chowdhury:2021qja,Chowdhury:2024fpd} briefly and present the expressions which are of importance in this work.
-In section \ref{massivecs}, we quantize Massive Chern-Simons fields in $AdS_3$ and derive the dictionary between single particle excited states in the bulk and the states in the CFT.
+In section \ref{cftsection}, we review the CFT results of \cite{Chowdhury:2021qja,Chowdhury:2024fpd} briefly and present the expressions that are of importance in this work.
+In section \ref{massivecs}, we quantize Massive Chern-Simons fields in $AdS_3$ and derive the dictionary between single-particle excited states in the bulk and the states in the CFT.
 Since the massive Chern-Simons theory is a constrained system, we use the method of Dirac Brackets to quantize the theory.
-In section \ref{correctminarea}, we evaluate the stress tensor corresponding to the single particle states and evaluate back reacted geometry and the corrected minimal area.
-In section \ref{bulkent}, we first quantize the massive Chern-Simons theory in Rindler BTZ and evaluate the necessary Bog0liubov coefficients to relate single particle excitations in $AdS_3$ to that in Rindler BTZ.
-Then using these Bogoliubov coefficients we evaluate the bulk entanglement entropy and demonstrate that the FLM formula reproduces the CFT result.
+In section \ref{correctminarea}, we evaluate the stress tensor corresponding to the single-particle states and evaluate the back-reacted geometry and the corrected minimal area.
+In section \ref{bulkent}, we first quantize the massive Chern-Simons theory in Rindler BTZ and evaluate the necessary Bogoliubov coefficients to relate single-particle excitations in $AdS_3$ to those in Rindler BTZ.
+Then, using these Bogoliubov coefficients, we evaluate the bulk entanglement entropy and demonstrate that the FLM formula reproduces the CFT result.
 Section \ref{conclus} contains our conclusions.
-The appendices contains details of the calculations needed in the main text.
-In particular appendix \ref{appenb} discusses the quantization of massive Chern-Simons theory in global $AdS_3$ and appendix \ref{appenc} contains the quantization in in the BTZ geometry.
-Finally appendix \ref{append} contains the evaluation of the Bogoliubov coefficients relating single particle excitations in global $AdS_3$ to Rindler BTZ.
+The appendices contain details of the calculations needed in the main text.
+In particular, appendix \ref{appenb} discusses the quantization of massive Chern-Simons theory in global $AdS_3$, and appendix \ref{appenc} contains the quantization in the BTZ geometry.
+Finally, appendix \ref{append} contains the evaluation of the Bogoliubov coefficients relating single-particle excitations in global $AdS_3$ to Rindler BTZ.